kreincke/myzen/README.md

 # myzen

-Collection of LaTeX files concerning the ZEN buddhism - including a mycsrf based production environment
+A collection of LaTeX files concerning the _ZEN buddhism_ - including a mycsrf based production environment

+## content

+Currently the project contains

+- **hs.tex** :- a German translation of the Hannya Shingyo created and designed to easy the learning of the Japanese text.

+## usage

+type `make hs.pdf` for getting the latest version

+## published versions

+The directory PDFs contains versions which have been distributed beside the github repository